Vote shock in Chávez homeland underscores Venezuela’s divide

 Oscar Vallés, political analyst and professor at Metropolitan University of Caracas, said the apparent defeat of Argenis Chávez “disconcerted” national leaders as well as “the official internal forces of Barinas state.”

-“They never thought Superlano could win the governorship and it seems that Mr. Superlano has enough capacity to be a real threat to the political-economic forces — that is, to the revolution’s power circuit in Barinas,” Vallés said.
+“They never thought Superlano could win the governorship and it seems that Mr. Superlano has enough capacity to be a real threat to the political-economic forces — that is, to the revolution’s circle of power in Barinas,” Vallés said.

 The ruling party rallied its base with a gathering Sunday at a gymnasium that featured Maduro speaking via a livestream, urging unity and admitting that the party needed a new candidate “to go to the rescue” of the gubernatorial race.
 He announced former Foreign Minister Jorge Arreaza as the next candidate.